aetheriadraconis/GTFO-SantonianNetmap/README.md

 NMAP -T 120 RES CON E_49
 </pre>

-Similarly to LIST command, full names "RESOURCES" and "CONSUMABLES" can be shortened to first 3+ letters, "RES" "CON"
+ - Similarly to LIST command, full names "RESOURCES" and "CONSUMABLES" can be shortened to first three or more letters, e.g. "RES" and "CON"

-Normally, consumables cannot be pinged with PING or listed, as they lack unique terminal ID's, but NMAP can help you quickly locate them
+ - Normally, consumables cannot be pinged with PING or listed as they lack unique terminal ID's, but NMAP can help you quickly locate them

 ### Maping key resource item for extended time in the current zone